FarmData2/FarmData2/components/README.md

       - Set each optional prop to a non-default value and check for its effect.
       - use `have.class` / `have.text` / `have.value` on elements
         - If component uses other components, check sub-component elements as necessary.
-      - some tests can be combined.
+      - ideally one test per optional prop.
     - check that all content loaded via API on creation is loaded correctly.
       - e.g. crops or fields vs greenhouses in LocationSelector.